aschleck/trailcatalog/js/common/README.md

-# corgi
+# common

-This is a generally sketchy JavaScript library inspired by React and a proprietary framework that I love.
-The basic idea is to separate views from controller logic, so you end up with standard TSX views like `overview_element.tsx` and corgi controllers like `overview_controller.ts.` Controllers are lazily initialized and event driven, and can communicate with each other by firing events.
-When a controller needs to update view state, it calls `updateState({background: 'red'})` and the view is reinvoked and patched into the page.
-This framework also allows controllers to depend on singleton classes, called services.
-Finally, when a controller's element is removed from the page, it is disposed.
+These are some utility functions.

-This framework, corgi, and the supporting //js/common library, are BSD 3-clause licensed separately from the rest of this repository (which is AGPL.)
+This folder and the associated framework, corgi, are BSD 3-clause licensed separately from the rest of this repository (which is AGPL.)

 ## Example snippet